 From 1997 when she left the FTC until her appointment as Assistant Attorney General in 2009, Ms. Varney was in private practice, representing major corporations before the DOJ and the FTC and advising her clients on a wide variety of legal and business issues.

-Ms. Varney has been named one of the 100 Most Influential Lawyers in America by The National Law Journal.
-She has also been recognized as a leader in antitrust law by Chambers USA: America’s Leading Lawyers for Business, Benchmark Litigation, The Best Lawyers in America, The Legal 500, PLC Which Lawyer?, The International Who’s Who of Business Lawyers and Lawdragon’s list of 500 Leading Lawyers in America.
+In 2014, Ms. Varney was named “Lawyer of the Year” by Global Competition Review.
+She has also been named one of the 100 Most Influential Lawyers in America by The National Law Journal.
+Ms. Varney has been recognized as a leader in antitrust law by Chambers USA: America’s Leading Lawyers for Business, Benchmark Litigation, The Best Lawyers in America, The Legal 500, PLC Which Lawyer?, The International Who’s Who of Business Lawyers and Lawdragon’s list of 500 Leading Lawyers in America.
 She is often asked to speak publicly on the topics of Antitrust, International Competition, Mergers and Government Investigations.

-Ms. Varney currently serves on the Board of Trustees of the American Museum of Natural History and the Boards of Directors of the American Constitution Society, the Brennan Center for Justice, and ID3, a digital research and educational nonprofit.
+Ms. Varney currently serves on the Board of Trustees of the American Museum of Natural History and the Boards of Directors of the American Constitution Society, the Brennan Center for Justice, The Legal Aid Society and ID3, a digital research and educational nonprofit.
+She is also a member of the International Bar Association.

 Ms. Varney was born in Washington, D.C.
 She received a B.A. from the State University of New York at Albany in 1977, an M.P.A. from Syracuse University in 1982 and a J.D. from Georgetown University Law Center in 1986.